sophienyaa/NodeRenogy/README.md

 2. Change to the `NodeRenogy` directory and install the dependancies by running the below commands

-`cd NodeRenogy`
+  - Change to the directory you cloned the code into: `cd NodeRenogy`

-`npm install`
+  - Run installer: `npm install`

-This will download the dependancies and create a `node-renogy` command you can run.

-3. Run the utility on the device your controller is connected to, see below for examples.

 ### Running the utility